 “Did you not get enough rain in San Francisco?”

-This is how a Bay Area friend reacted when I told him we were moving our main office from San Francisco to Portland.
-The literal answer would be “yes” since most of California is in a state of drought, but lack of water is not what drew Foghorn Labs the Rose City.
+This is how a Bay Area friend reacted when I mentioned we were moving our main office from San Francisco to Portland.
+The literal answer would be “yes” since most of California has been in and out of drought for years now, but lack of water is not what drew Foghorn Labs to the Rose City.

 A number of factors combined in our choice of Portland, namely the city’s expanding digital services sector, presence of major outdoor and athletic brands, availability of collaborative workspaces, tax incentives, overall culture fit, and access to outdoor activities.